Oslob: Sumilon Island

 Sumilon Island is a 24 ha coral island off the coast of Bancogon, Oslob, Cebu.
-The island hosts the Sumilon Bluewater Island Resort which developed the island into an eco-friendly haven for those who want to get away from the stress of city living.
+The island hosts the Sumilon Bluewater Island Resort.

 The island of Sumilon is located in the southeastern tip of Oslob.
 It is the first marine protected area in the Philippines; created as a marine sanctuary in 1974 under the guidance of the Silliman University Marine Reserve of Dumaguete in the nearby province of Negros Oriental.

-The island is famous throughout the country and internationally for the exceptional beauty of its dive sites.
 Sumilon has four major dive sites, which are Garden Eel Plaza, Nikki's Wall, Coral Landscape and Julie's Rock.
 The island's diving sites are famous for their superb visibility, stunning reefs and abundance of varied tropical marine species that provide an ideal and memorable dive.
 There are occasional sightings of black tip sharks during dives.
 A popular attraction in Sumilon Island is its sandbar because of its changing shapes and shifting locations around the island depending on the season.
 Other places of interest in the island are a natural lagoon with high mangroves and natural caves used by fishermen to seek refuge during storms, and a lake.
-On the south portion of the island, a lighthouse rests on a protected tree park and beside it is a "baluarte", a historical watchtower built as part of a warning system to thwart slavers and marauders in the 19th century.
+On the south portion of the island, a lighthouse rests on a protected tree park, and beside it is a "baluarte", a historical watchtower built as part of a warning system to thwart slavers and marauders in the 19th century.

 Besides diving, there is also bird-watching, picnicking, fishing, hiking, island tours, paddling and trekking.
 The island is 125 km from Cebu City and separated from the mainland by the Cebu Strait.
 It is also close to Dumaguete in the nearby island province of Negros Oriental.

 From the port of Oslob, there are various boats to the island.
 Another route to Sumilon Island is via Dumaguete since it is also close to the island.

 Whale shark watching

-Whale sharks can be spotted in Tan-awan which is 10 km from the center of the town.
-It has become a popular tourist attraction.
-Local fishermen feed the whale sharks by hand which tourists find entertaining.
+Whale sharks can be spotted in Tan-awan, which is 10 km from the center of the town.
+It has become a popular tourist attraction, though this has drawn criticism for poor tourist management practices that can harmfully impact not only the sharks themselves but the surrounding ecosystems as well.

-In the vicinity of whale shark swimming is a recent attraction: Tumalog Falls.
-Most tourists and visitors who go whale shark swimming in Tanawan usually include this waterfall in their itinerary.

 Tumalog Falls

 Tumalog Falls, also called as "Toslob falls" or "Mag-ambak falls", is situated in barangay Luka.
 It takes approximately three and a half hours to get to the area from Cebu City.
+Most tourists who go whale shark swimming in Tanawan include this waterfall in their itinerary.